FWuermse/grw/docs/optimisations.typ

 #import "./theme.typ": *
 = Optimisations

 The actual Coq implementation of generalised rewriting contains a few optimisations that were not mentioned in the paper or documentation.
 Through reverse engineering a large amount of the Coq core module, we were able to extract the most crucial optimisations and applied them to our imperative algorithm specification.
-The alogrithm we have seen so far stresses the rewriting of applications and aims to convert other terms into application-terms.
+The algorithm we have seen so far stresses the rewriting of applications and aims to convert other terms into application-terms.
 Thus, most of the following optimisations focus on simplifying rewrite proofs for application terms.

 == Identity and Success Status <idsuccstatus>